 The Transgenic Core centralizes the production of genetically altered mice for MRRC investigators in a cost-effective and efficient manner.
 The Core also provides expert assistance in the additional areas required for generating genetically altered mice, including transgene and targeting construct production, and transgenic mouse colony management.
 Core personnel are available to train investigators in all of the techniques required for the generation of genetically modified mice.

-Established in 1992, the Transgenic Mouse Core provides services for the generation of transgenic and knockout mice using state-of-the-art facilities and equipment.
+The Transgenic Mouse Core at Harvard Medical School was established in 1992 operating at the BWH, and is now located at Harvard Medical School and the newest of the DF/HCC cores as of March 2018.
+The Transgenic Mouse Core provides services for the generation of transgenic and knockout mice using state-of-the-art facilities and equipment.

 Dr. Lina Du, formerly a plastic surgeon in Beijing and an expert in microvascular surgery, performs both blastocyst and pronuclear injections.
 She has over 20 years of experience in embryo manipulation and the generation transgenic mice.

 The Transgenic Mouse Core has all of the equipment necessary for generation of transgenic mice including a Nikon Diaphot microscope equipped with Nomarski Optics and Narishige micromanipulators for microinjections, Nikon surgical microscopes for egg isolation ad transfer, a sutter needle puller and a de Fonbrune microforge.
 The facility maintains mice necessary for egg donors, egg recipients, and vasectomized males.
 This is a non-profit facility and charges are based upon anticipated mouse costs, maintenance of mice and equipment, purchase of necessary surgical supplies and chemicals, and personnel costs.